ZsaZsa6/ZsaZsa6.github.io/_posts/2019-10-17-making_bread_and_coding.markdown

 Now I ask for help a few times a day.
 I Google terms and methods and read blog posts about coding DAILY!!
 I want to perfect the recipe but I know it's going to take time.

-When you rush the process of bread-making, you end up with a touch, ugly bunch of bread that really doesn't taste all that great!!
+When you rush the process of bread-making, you end up with a tough, ugly bunch of bread that really doesn't taste all that great!!

 When I rush the process of coding, I end up frustrated, aggravated and left with a bunch of ugly code that doesn't do what I want.
 I end up with an unsatisfactory product!!

 ### **SO TAKE A BREATH!!**

-Recently, after years of making bread, I was stressed and tired but I decided to make some bread anyway.
-I rushed the process and in doing so, the whole experience took twice as long as normal.
+Recently, after years of making bread, I was stressed and tired, but I decided to make some rolls anyway.
+I rushed the process, and in doing so, the whole experience took twice as long as normal.
 I didn't take a breath and really focus on what I was doing.

 In this process of learning to code, I often have to take a breath!!
 I have to refocus myself to the task at hand and sometimes, I have to start from scratch!!
+Sometimes, I walk away from the problem and when I return, my focus is sharp and the solution is evident to me.

 ### **Use Occam's Razor**